segmentio/segment-docs/src/connections/destinations/actions.md

 - If you are using Protocols, Destination Actions actions are applied *after* [schema filters](/docs/protocols/enforce/schema-configuration/) and [transformations](/docs/protocols/transform/).
 If you are using [destination filters](/docs/connections/destinations/destination-filters/), Actions are applied after the filters - meaning that they are not applied to data that is filtered out.
 - Destination Actions can not yet be accessed or modified using the Segment APIs.

+## Components of a Destination Action

+A Destination Action contains a hierarchy of components, that work together to ensure the right data is sent to the destination.

+At the top level, is the Destination Action itself.
+It has two children: **Global Settings** and **Subscriptions**.

+**Global Settings** are where you include information like API keys, and other connection-related information.

+**Subscriptions** handle the individual calls to the destination.
+In them, you define what type of call you want to make to the destination, and what triggers that call.
+Individual Destination Actions come enabled with some predefined subscriptions to handel common events like Screen calls, Identify calls, and Track calls.
+Subscriptions have two components that make this possible: **Triggers** and an **Action**.

+**Triggers** enable you to define *when* the corresponding Action fires.
+As part of a Trigger, you can use condition-based filters to narrow the scope of the trigger.

+**Actions** determine the information sent to the destination.
+In the Configure action section, you map the fields that come from your source, to fields that the destination expects to find.
+Fields on the destination side depend on the type of action selected

+For example, in the Amplitude (Actions) destination, you define your API and Secret keys in the destination's global settings.
+Then, the provided Page Calls subscription:

+1. Triggers the action on all incoming Page events.
+2. Runs the Log Event action, to map your incoming data to Amplitudes properties.

 ## Set up a destination action